 But do we?

-What if I told you that most people receive only very basic blood tests that don’t give the full picture of their risk for a heart attack?
+What if I told you that most people receive only very basic blood tests that don’t give the full picture of their risk for a cardiovascular event in the near and short term?

-For example, most Americans don’t get tested for Lp(a), which is a genetic marker associated with a modest, but consistent, increase in risk of developing heart disease, especially when levels exceed 50 mg/dl (R).
-Celebrity trainer Bob Harper, of Biggest Loser fame, had high levels of Lp(a) when he suffered a heart attack a few years ago.
+Most Americans don’t get tested for Lp(a), which is a genetic marker associated with a modest, but consistent, increase in risk of developing heart disease, especially when levels exceed 50 mg/dl.
+1 Celebrity trainer Bob Harper, of Biggest Loser fame, had high levels of Lp(a) when he suffered a heart attack a few years ago.
 Harper didn’t know he was at increased risk for heart disease until he had a heart attack.
 None of the doctors he had been seeing tested for Lp(a).
+Lp(a) “hides out” in the LDL-C number unless it is independently tested for, and Lp(a) doesn’t respond to statin therapy.
+This means that some people are placed on statins for elevated LDL-C, when the real issue is elevated Lp(a).
+2

 Instead, we get LDL-C, total cholesterol, Triglycerides, and HDL, which are all important, but don’t always give us an accurate assessment of where things stand with our heart health.